-Poor Moon Shadow.
-Her knee just isn’t healing well, so she’s decided to go to her sister’s house for a few weeks and rejoin her hiking partner, Late Start, at a further date.
-But for now she’s still here and shuttling me.
-So today she drove me back to Platts Bluff Boat Launch, which is really a pretty little trail.
+So, today she drove me back to Platts Bluff Boat Launch, which is really a pretty little trail.
 Finally – FINALLY! – I had some great hiking.
-The swamp was wonderful, but I’ve been on levees and road walks for days now.
+My inaugural hike through Big Cypress Swamp was wonderful, but I’ve been on levees and road walks for days now.
 The levees are pretty, but pretty much all the same.
 And road walks are never the best.
 So today was beautiful trails.

 The next trail section took me through a cattle pasture.
 There are loads of cattle farms down here, by the way.
 Sort of makes me think of Texas.
 The pasture wasn’t a typical open, flat pasture as you’d see back home in Wisconsin, but a field of trees and vegetation.
-So you can’t see the boundaries or across it or even where the cattle are.
+So you couldn’t see the boundaries or across the pasture or even where the cattle were.
 You just had to follow the blazes with one eye and watch out for cow pies with the other.
 It was sort of like trying to pat your head and rub your stomach at the same time.

 Tonight Moon Shadow and I drove back south of Okeechobee to pick up Late Start, her hiking partner.
 Then I settled in my motel room and watched the Pack beat the Cowboys.
 YES!